This online undergraduate course is delivered in collaboration with the Scottish Huntington's Association (SHA).

 This short course provides an in-depth understanding of Huntington's disease and the impact it has on individuals and families, considering the physical, psychological, emotional and social changes that it can bring.
 Our course looks at the person with Huntington's as central to this discussion, but also emphasises the importance of considering the whole family as people affected by the disease.

-A single blended learning course, worth 20 credits at SCQF level 10.
-You'll spend two days at the University of Stirling campus, followed by 14 weeks of online learning.
+A single blended learning course, worth 20 credits at SCQF level 10/QCF level 6.
+You'll spend two days at the Lancaster University campus in Lancaster supported by staff from the University of Stirling and the Scottish Huntington’s Association, followed by 14 weeks of online learning.

 Please complete the application form and return it to our Admissions Office.